Want to take your portraits to the next level with lighting ratios?

 For instance, can you put 8:1 lighting on a glamorous movie star or 1:1 lighting on a coal miner?
 Absolutely!

 (I’ll even give you some homework that’ll prove both ratios can be effective if they are done well.)

 Homework and action steps

-Your homework assignment, should you choose to accept it, (sorry I like the MI movies) is to research the following photographers and tell me how they broke the general rules I’ve mentioned above with great success and amazing images:
+Your homework assignment is to research the following photographers.
+Tell me how they broke the general rules I’ve mentioned above, yet still had great success and amazing images:

 Those three photographers right there are some of the greatest portrait artists to ever live.
 Learn from them.